Parks and Recreation: Cultural and political impact

 In 2019, Parks and Recreation was ranked 54th on The Guardian's list of the 100 best TV shows of the 21st century.
 Vox and the Rolling Stone both named Parks and Recreation as the television show that "defined" the cultural zeitgeist of the Obama Presidency.

 Alan Sepinwall wrote in Rolling Stone:

-Few series in recent memory have been as clearly tied to a moment — and, specifically, a presidential administration — as Parks and Rec.
-The show's belief in the power of government to make people's lives better — and, more broadly, in the obligation members of a community (be they friends, family, or, as Ron Swanson once put it, "workplace proximity associates") have to help one another in times of need — made it the standard-bearer for the hopefulness of the Obama era.
+Few series in recent memory have been as clearly tied to a moment—and, specifically, a presidential administration—as Parks and Rec.
+The show's belief in the power of government to make people's lives better—and, more broadly, in the obligation members of a community (be they friends, family, or, as Ron Swanson once put it, "workplace proximity associates") have to help one another in times of need—made it the standard-bearer for the hopefulness of the Obama era.

-The conservative political magazine National Review argues;
+The conservative political magazine National Review argued:

 Even television shows that are legitimately funny, such as NBC's Parks and Recreation, are designed to flatter the sensibilities of those in charge.
 In Parks and Rec, self-proclaimed nerds and wonks have adopted liberal bureaucratic functionary and occasional elected official Leslie Knope (Amy Poehler) as one of their own.
 Her overeager chirpiness and her constant ability to one-up her hyper-libertarian boss mark her as a role model for those who believe that government is a force for good rather than a necessary evil.

 U.S. News & World Report commented on the series finale: